Holi goodies include the sweet gujiyas. How about a quick method to prepare these flavour bursting sweet meats?

 - Fold in half and seal the edges using a gujiya mould.

 - (as you can see in the picture, my gujiyas are not made in the mould.
 I use the method used by mother, taught to her by my grandmother.
 It is a design made by hand and something I always associate with the gujiya)

 - Deep fry the gujiyas in hot oil.
-You can keep them light coloured to fry till golden brown.
+You can keep them light coloured or fry till golden brown.